13 Signs A Married Man Is Using You, According To Former Therapist Who's Seen It All

 Therapy could help you work through the myriad emotions you might be experiencing.

-In fact, if you’ve ended up in this sort of relationship before, it could be time to explore why you choose unavailable partners and how you can heal so that you no longer do.
+If you’ve ended up in this relationship before, it could be time to explore why you choose unavailable partners and how you can heal so that you no longer do.

 We want to believe in the best of other people.
-We don’t want to believe that we’re just the rebound or the temporary fling on the way to something more serious.
+We don’t want to think we’re just the rebound or the temporary fling on the way to something more serious.
 No one likes to feel used.

 Take gender out of the equation.
 Becoming the side piece of a married person can happen to anyone.
-Research in The Journal of Sex Research has found that men report cheating more often than women with an average age of 48.89 years.
+Research in The Journal of Sex Research has found that men report cheating more often than women.

 A surprising fact revealed in this research is that new partners usually did not motivate infidelity.
 Here are some reasons they chose to cheat:

-• Women reported that neglect was a key factor in their decision.
+- Women reported that neglect was a critical factor in their decision.

-They haven’t closed out the relationship they’re in before moving on to the next.
+They haven’t closed out their relationship before moving on to the next.

-Or they haven’t spent any time alone, grieved the relationship’s end, and worked through their baggage.
+Or they haven’t spent time alone, grieved the relationship’s end, and worked through their baggage.

 They may not even have any intention of leaving the relationship.